sharife/goldenthread-v2/site/content/productions/reorient-festival-2026.md

           by **Hassan Abdulrazzak** (London-based, Iraq)\
           directed by **Salim Razawi**\
           dramaturgy by **Nakissa Etemad**
+        text: >-
-        text: A hard-hitting play by artistic affiliate Hassan Abdulrazzak (*Love Bombs and Apples*), *Dare Not Speak* focuses on a young child, murdered in a genocide, as she pitches her story to a theater artistic director who is reluctant to put it on stage.
+          A hard-hitting play by artistic affiliate Hassan Abdulrazzak (*Love Bombs and Apples*), *Dare Not Speak* focuses on a young child, murdered in a genocide, as she pitches her story to a theater artistic director who is reluctant to put it on stage.

+          *C﻿ontent Advisory: Discussion of genocide and child murder*
         title: Dare Not Speak
         itemstart: ""
         itemend: ""